vlandham/captain_z/out/captain_z.md

 #

 There was Sophia Zephyr, stuck on the edge of the ledge, just out of reach.
-She was trying to find a way down the cliff side, but without any luck.
+She was trying to find a way down the cliff side, without any luck.

 Captain Spears considered going out on the ledge himself to get the treasure bag.
 Then he looked down at the rocks below and thought better of the idea.
 Maybe he could talk her back inside.